 Secondly, in the box on the right (highlighted with a red border), there are several options there for selecting the type of server and the amount of resources that you want to give to the split server.
 For example, if you wanted to make a seperate (not modded) server for a new gamemode, select

 Minecraft - Paper as the server type and enter the amount of RAM and disk storage space you want to allocate for your server.
+If needed you can also edit the primary port the new server will start with by modifying the

 Split server and you will see a window confirming wether you want to continue with the server split.